A bacon press is a heavy, flat weight used to stop bacon from curling when frying.

 Bacon presses are also useful on outdoor grills; in fact, people often switch to calling them “grill presses” when they walk them out the back patio door.
 The presses help food items such as chicken pieces, pork chops and hamburger patties to cook faster, while pressing out any unwanted fat, and preventing curling.
 Because they are pressing the food down onto the grill, you also get the nice grill lines in food more easily.
 (In fact, some “grill presses” come with ridge lines in them — but cleanup can be harder.)
 If you are planning to use a press for outdoor grills, you will almost certainly need several or you’ll find yourself playing musical chairs with one.

 Before purchasing, check out the bottom.
 Some have fancy decorative grooving in the bottom; others have screw heads that come through to the bottom into indentations.
 Experienced bacon press hands say that both traits can make clean-up harder, though it’s nothing that a washing brush can’t deal with (expect the washing-up brush to come out blackened, though.)

 Items such as pork chops often have their edges curl up on you during cooking.
-This means you have to cook the inside areas longer than you might want to, in order to get the curled up edges cooked, the inside areas end up being cooked longer than you would otherwise, thus drying out the inside areas.
+This can mean in order to get the curled up edges cooked, the inside areas end up being cooked longer than you would otherwise, thus drying out the meat.
 A bacon press helps prevent this.
-(Mind you, for pork chops, slits in the outside edges usually does the trick, as well.)
+(Mind you, for pork chops, slits in the outside edges usually do the trick, as well.)

 You will find that you’ll need to reduce your cooking times, as food items will cook more quickly with a bacon press on top of them.
 In an age of rising cooking fuel costs, this might for some be an added bonus.